rocketeers/docs/II-Concepts/Tasks.md

 ## Hooking into Rocketeer's Tasks

-What most user will do is hook into the existing Rocketeer's Tasks to do things before, or after.
-There is two ways to do that :
+What most user will do is hook into the existing Rocketeer's Tasks.
+Rocketeer provides a built-in events system that allows you – at minimum – to execute actions before or after a Task's execution.

 ### Defining Tasks in the config file